 Coping with Test Anxiety

 Have you ever been in the middle of taking a test, staring blankly at the paper below you, and felt like you forgot everything you studied?
 Or maybe you’ve found yourself feeling nauseous, distracted, or hopeless.
-These feelings are totally normal - but could be a symptom of test anxiety.
+These feelings could be a symptom of test anxiety.

 Revamp your study habits